Plate 6, St Mary’s Abbey, York

 Photograph: Professor David Hill

-Right click on image to open full size in new tab.
+Right click on either image to open full size in new tab.
 Close tab to return to this page.

-An annotation on the Witt mount doubts the attribution to John Sell Cotman.
-Miklos Rajnai’s notes in this catalogue of early drawing by Cotman, published by the Castle Museum, Norwich in 1979 (no 24 n.14) notes two watercolour copies by pupils, but makes no specific mention of the Holmes watercolour.
+This is now known only through its reproduction in the privately printed catalogue of the Holmes collection published in 1932, where this was no.18, Ill IX.
+The description in that catalogue remarks that ‘In the foreground is a figure in a deep blue waistcoat’, which sounds an attractive detail.
+Miklos Rajnai’s notes in this catalogue of early drawings by Cotman, published by the Castle Museum, Norwich in 1979 (no 24 n.14) notes two watercolour copies by pupils, but makes no specific mention of the Holmes watercolour.

 Courtesy of the Huntington Art Museum, San Marino, California

 In 1815 Cotman reworked the composition in a graphite drawing at the Huntington Art Museum at San Marino.
 California.
 It makes a strikingly different impression to the etching.
 The architecture is regularised, all the orthogonals are rationalised and the masses sit much more squarely on the ground.
 Cotman was by this stage an accomplished draftsman of architectural and antiquarian subjects.
 He was also an experienced printmaker both of line and softground etchings, and it is possible that this drawing was made in that context.
 He was also well established as a drawing master and maintained portfolios of drawings for his students to study and copy.
 It has not been previously noted that the Huntington drawing seems to bear a number at the lower left inscribed just above the signature.
 This appears to read ‘1139’, although the third digit is imperfect and might alternatively have been intended for a ‘5’.
 Over the years Cotman numbered several thousand drawings in this series.
-There is a good deal of work that might yet be done on the numeration.
+A good deal of work remains to be done on the numeration.

 Munn also maintained his own interest in this subject over a number of years.
 York City Art Gallery has a watercolour of the same view, also featuring a seated artist, albeit different to Cotman’s, signed and dated ‘P S Munn 1810’ (R.1498) I am grateful to Theodore Wilkins at York Museums Trust for letting me see an image of this.
 It is by no means a substantial production, and might well be a studio production.